 We have compiled all of these differential factors and listed them below for you to look at.

-The first difference that comes to mind when thinking about 48V vs 52V for an electric bicycle with removable battery is the range.
+The first difference that comes to mind when thinking about 48V vs 52V for an electric bicycle with removable battery or non-removal one is the “range”.
 This range refers to the total distance that the bike-powered with either of the batteries can cover.

 The 52V battery has a higher voltage than the 48V one.
 Therefore, it is able to produce more energy that lasts for a long time.
 As a result, the ebike powered with the 52V can cover a longer range of distance.